VU-IVM/DamageScanner/README.md

 ## Background
 This package is (loosely) based on the original DamageScanner, which calculated potential flood damages based on inundation depth and land use using depth-damage curves in the Netherlands.
 The DamageScanner was originally developed for the 'Netherlands Later' project [(Klijn et al., 2007)](https://www.rivm.nl/bibliotheek/digitaaldepot/WL_rapport_Overstromingsrisicos_Nederland.pdf).
 The original land-use classes were based on the Land-Use Scanner in order to evaluate the effect of future land-use change on flood damages.

 This package aims to make this method widely available and for everyone to use.
-Next to a (generalized) function for estimating damages based on rasterdata, it also includes a damage assessment function using vector land-use data.
+Next to a (generalized) function for estimating damages based on raster data, it also includes a damage assessment function using vector land-use data.

 Even though the method is initially developed for flood damage assessments, it can calculate damages for any hazard for which you just require a fragility curve (i.e. a one-dimensional relation).